 Will I have to take time off of work?

 Most people, depending on their surgery, will return to work in 7 – 14 days.
 Some more, some less.
 This is very dependent upon the type of surgery you need, your occupation, and your compliance to post operative instructions.
 For some smaller repairs, you might be able to return to work in 2-3 days, particularly if you can work with bruises on your face.

 Will there be scars?

 All incisions leave scars.
 We’re all different when it comes to scarring, and it’s partly determined by our heredity.
 Some of us form small, faded scars rather easily.
 Others form larger, more pigmented scars.
 This is not always easily predictable.
 However, any prominent scars can be treated by minor follow-up surgery.
-Dr. Fante makes the incisions as small as possible, and uses natural lines whenever possible so that scars are generally discreet and hidden for the best overall outcome for you.
+Our doctors make the incisions as small as possible, and use natural lines whenever possible so that scars are generally discreet and hidden for the best overall outcome for you.